Pothole Claims

 Any documentary evidence will boost your case, so it's important to collect as much supporting paperwork together as possible.
 Here are some of the things to consider (although don't worry if you don't have something for every point):

 - The pothole's exact position.
-Make a note of its location – eg, where it sits in the road, which lane it's in (if that applies) and how many metres it is from the pavement.
+Make a note of its location – such as where it sits in the road, which lane it's in (if that applies) and how many metres it is from the pavement.
 Note any landmarks on either side of the road.
 If there's a prominent building nearby (say a church or a school), ensure you get its name.

 - The accident itself.
 Keep a record of the moment you hit the pothole.
 Write down the exact time and date, and try to describe the conditions – the weather, traffic and so on.
 Be as accurate as you can.